 Pokies, if you’re in Australia and New Zealand, or slots if you’re in the United States, or even Fruit machines if you’re in the United Kingdom.
 All of these wonderful and colorful names all refer to slot machines in various styles and configurations.
-Whether you prefer to play slot games at your local casino, on vacation in Las Vegas, Atlantic City and a myriad of other international casino resorts, or you prefer to just play instantly online, casino slot games remain the most popular gambling game in the world.
+Whether you prefer to play slot games at your local casino, on vacation in Las Vegas, Atlantic City and a myriad of other international casino resorts, or you prefer to just play instantly online at sites like domino qq online, casino slot games remain the most popular gambling game in the world.

 The First Slot Machines – Mechanical Ingenuity in a Box

 The very first slot machines began to appear in the US during the late 1800’s and, at first, were designed as simple coin-operated machines, dispensing sweets and other small and cheap items.
 These machines were known as ‘nickel in the slot’ machines, which was both a great name and a convenient and efficient way of instruction.
 All anyone had to do was simply insert a nickel into the slot provided and pull the lever to dispense the item.

 Naturally, innovative minds saw the potential that this machine could provide as a simple game of chance and soon the first slot machines began to appear, complete with playing cards as symbols.
 The earliest of these machines did not pay out any cash prizes but rather tokens, which could be then exchanged for cigars or drinks, depending on where the machines were located.